Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Experiment Details

 \subsection{Experiment Results}

 Tables \ref{tab:results-app-beg}-\ref{tab:results-app-end} summarize the detailed LLM link generation experiment results with different models and evaluation metrics.
-These results show that: \begin{itemize} \item Including RAG examples helps the model make more informed predictions, as all evaluation metric results improve when we increase the examples given from $n=1$ to $n=5$. \item While Imitation can achieve higher rouge scores, it has less semantic similarity compared with LLM generations. \end{itemize}
+These results show that: \begin{itemize} \item Including RAG examples helps the model make more informed predictions, as all evaluation metric results improve when we increase the examples given from $n=1$ to $n=5$. \item While Imitation can achieve higher rouge scores, it has less semantic similarity compared with LLM generations. \item Table \ref{tab:model_comparison} show that the performance of LLM (Paper) remains consistent across different models used, suggesting a low risk of data leakage.
+However, the performance of LLM (Cluster) declines, likely due to GPT-3.5’s limited ability of reasoning and processing long contexts. \end{itemize}